theta360developers/tlapser360/README.md

 - -r (h/l) Image resolution size h=5376x2688 l=2048x1024 Set the resolution of the image.
 I may depricate this and use -K.
 - -i (iso) Camera iso ex.
 100, 125, 160, 200, 250, 320, 400, 500, 640, 800, 1000, 1250, 1600
 - -s (shutter speed) Floating point or integer, based on wifi api. ie 0.0004=1/2500, 0.04=1/25, 0.4=1/2.5, 4=4 seconds.
 - -w (White Balance) In WIFI mode (auto, daylight, shade, etc) USB mode in hex?
 (2, 4 ,8001) Check the api guides for details.
+[WiFi v2.0](https://developers.theta360.com/en/docs/v2.0/api_reference/options/white_balance.html)
 - -O (Output path /) Path to where you would like output image files.
 - -d (0/1) if images are downloaded delete them from the camera.
 - -F Config file - NOT SUPPORTED YET